Maria Bello, Josh Wiggins, Kyle MacLachlan and Darren Mann are the stars of Giant Little Ones.

-I’m happy to see that this new trailer is a definite improvement on the international version I chose to ignore a few days ago.
+I’m also happy to see that this new trailer edit is a definite improvement on the international version of the trailer that I chose to ignore a few days ago.

 Imagine the awkwardness of having to go through puberty at 30 years old.
 That is the premise of The Late Bloomer, the new comedy starring Johnny Simmons, J.K.
 Simmons, Brittany Snow and Jane lynch…

 Based on the book by Ken Baker and directed by Kevin Pollak, I’ll be watching in hopes that the movie will be executed well and be a little reminiscent of The 40 Year Old Virgin (2005).
 40 Days 40 Nights (2002) also comes to mind.